vibhorag101/ECommerce-Grocery-Store/README.md

 our actual website which maintains the recording accordingly. if we do any basic change some change happens in or database.

+## The Team 😀
+All of us are CS undergrads at `IIIT Delhi`
+- Vibhor Agarwal
+- Anshak Goel
+- Pritish Poswal
+- Deeptorshi Mondal

 ## Project Report 📙📙
 Here find the most detailed [`Report`](https://drive.google.com/file/d/1gwSO9Enmp2_QrMFgUFrtEVAthKgwKdty/view?usp=sharing) you will ever get.
 It has even the most minute details of our project.
 The `submit` folder contains the project report, variours `SQL Queries` and `SQL Triggers`.